-Domestic violence has risen in the public consciousness.
+Domestic violence has become a hot topic in our society, having risen in public consciousness due to highly publicized cases.
 If police receive any hint that spousal abuse or violence may be involved in a domestic dispute, they will make an arrest.
 Once law enforcement actions have begun, they are hard to stop.
 Many cases proceed to trial whether a complainant wants the case to continue or not.
-If you have been charged with domestic violence in Orlando, you need The Umansky Law Firm.
+If you have been accused of or charged with domestic violence in Orlando, you need experienced help.

 If charged with domestic violence, assault and battery, or spousal abuse in Florida, you could face the following: